erinr12-cyber/simulated-pulsar-signal/README.md

 _Background_
 A pulsar is a rotating neutron star that emits periodic bursts of electromagnetic radiation.
 In real life the periodic signal is buried under noise and has to be filtered out.
-Fourier Analysis convert the signals from time domain to frequency domain.
+Fourier Analysis converts the signals from time domain to frequency domain.
 Periodic signals produce sharp peaks at their respective frequencies while noise is random and is spread all over.

 _Methodology_